top of page

 My heart is often aflame in the pure delight of playing Rhapsody-Arabesque, DMB (The Duchess of Music & Bliss), my rebuilt and refinished Golden Age 1927 Steinway Model M, as I discover new or remembered Romantic era compositions by composers whom I deeply respect and admire.

-I hope you enjoy my latest blog: "Beyond Pontificating: Action Opporunities" (4.17.24) and recordings on this page of sweet romantic pieces by some of my favorite composers.
+I hope you enjoy my latest blog: "Giving People Choices" (10.6.24).
 And a warm thanks to musicologist, piano teacher & writer Frances Wilson for linking to my blog and experience in leaving a piano teacher.

 Where am I now?
 Home I think,